I want to create a Cape Cod style house, sometimes called a story and a half or an attic loft. How can I create this in Home Designer?

 In the New Floor dialog, choose the option to Derive new 2nd Floor plan from the 1st Floor plan, and click OK.

-In Home Designer version 10 and newer programs, this will then display the Floor 2 Defaults dialog.
+The Floor 2 Defaults dialog will display.
 Click OK in this dialog without making any additional changes at this time.

 On the newly created Floor 2, use the Select Objects tool to click on the left wall of your rectangular structure, then click on the Open Object edit button.

-On the Roof panel of the Wall Specification dialog, check the box next to Full Gable Wall, then click OK to close the dialog and apply your change.
+On the Roof panel of the Wall Specification dialog, select the Full Gable Wall option, then click OK to close the dialog and apply your change.

 Repeat this process for the right wall on your second floor as well.